Actors Must Read

-Actors should dive into not only contemporary plays, but also plays by Ibsen, Strindberg and Chekhov, the forefathers of modern drama.
-Grow your foundation and understand the history of theatre and it’s writers and how it’s shaped the theatre throughout the years.
+Actors should dive into not only recent plays, but also plays by Ibsen, Strindberg and Chekhov, the forefathers of modern drama.
+Grow your foundation and understand the history of theatre and its writers and how it has shaped the theatre throughout the years.

 Educate yourself and learn about dramatic action, conflict, character, circumstances and more.
 The more you comprehend, the better acting choices you will make for your role.
-It’s a good way to get connected to specific time periods and by doing so, expands your understanding of the evolution of different cultures.
+It’s a good way to get connected to specific time periods and by doing so, expand your understanding of the evolution of different cultures.

 Pick up short story collections if you aren’t big on reading…a few pages of a story is better than reading nothing at all.
 Great short story writers to consider are J.D.
 Salinger’s Nine Stories, The Complete Short Stories of Ernest Hemingway’s (The Finca Vigia Edition), Katherine Mansfield, Herman Melville’s Billy Budd and other Tales, Franz Kafka, James Joyce’s Dubliners, Katherine Anne Porter, Memoirs of a Sportsman by Turgenev, Joyce Carol Oates, Leo Tolstoy’s Short Stories, Strange Pilgrims by Gabriel Garcia Marquez, Borges and Chekhov stories.
 There are many other great writers for short stories that you can read if you rather read shorter length material.